Xaleed/Pytorch/README.md

         return y_hat
 linear_model = LinearRegression()
 ```
-Mean squared error is considered as a loss function and for optimization, the SGD method is implemented:
+Mean squared error is considered as the loss function and the GD algorithm is implemented for optimization
 ```
 criterion = torch.nn.MSELoss(reduction='sum')
 Optimizer = torch.optim.SGD(linear_model.parameters(), lr=0.0001)
 ```
-The definded model is trained with the following script:
+The following script is used to train the defined model:
 ```
 for epoch in range(500):
     yhat = linear_model(X_Train)